SofijaErkin/basic-tool-mac/linux/host_macos_login_vm_debian.md

 4.[The Network configuration of Ubuntu after installed in Mac via VirtualBox(Chinese Blog)](https://www.muouseo.com/article/qd7yq9pe2w.html)

 5.[How to access the Web server under Virtual machine(Chinese Blog)](https://codeantenna.com/a/BIK7VaksyV).

+## 2.VM Debian

+### 2.1Install SSH in Debian

+No matter you are Debian or even Ubuntu, just use:

+    sudo apt update

+    sudo apt install openssh-server

+Check out whether the server of SSH has opened:

+    ps -e | grep ssh

+If you saw `sshd`, then the server of SSH was opening; Or, just use the code to

+start the server of SSH:

+    sudo /etc/init.d/ssh start